 - The typical products enhance the image of an entire territory.

-- The “Food Museums” not only give added value to the ‘story’ behind the individual products, to the local economy and culture, they will also encourage the setting up of a new tourist product, developing existing tourist sites alongside the food and wine trails; these will then complement the classical tourist offer in the area.
+In addition to bringing additional value to the history behind individual products within the local economy and culture, the “Food Museums” encourage the growth of a new type of tourism, by developing existing sites located along the food and wine trails; in turn, these become complementary to other typical tourist routes in the area.

-- The Museums will add value to the entire territory through the gastronomical culture, both encourging growth and awareness amongst local residents, in particular young people, as well as defining the image of the individual typical product and its area and gastronomic tourism.
+A mission of the Museums is to contribute to the growth of the entire territory through gastronomical culture, by encourging awareness among local residents, and in particular young people.
+At the same time, the Museums aim is to define the image of each single typical product and its area of production through gastronomic tourism.

-Because of their unique nature the exhibition lay-out in each museum must:
+Because of their unique nature, the exhibition path in each museum features:

-- narrate a story and not only show ‘things’
+- narration of a story and not just a display of ‘things’

-- allow for tasting and purchase of products and related merchandising
+- the possibility to taste and purchase the products and related merchandise

 The Culture of typical products and the territory: these are the key factors of the “Food Museums” project initiated by the Provincial Administration of Parma and co-ordinated by the Councillors for Productive Activities and Tourism.
-Created after a careful preliminary study begun in 1999, the museums are now organised in a Cultural Association.
+Created after a careful preliminary study that started in 1999, the museums are now organized as a Cultural Association.

 Parma, the Italian Food Valley, is proud of its excellent typical products, fruit of the traditions and experience of many centuries which have produced these champions of gastronomic quality.
 Such wealth should be appreciated, not only at the dining table but also from a historical, cultural and tourism point of view.
-In this way the idea of planning and realising a network of musums, strategically located throughout the territory dedicated to telling the ‘story’ of Parmigiano Reggiano cheese, typical Salumi or cured meats – Prosciutto, Culatello, Salame, Spalla, Coppa – and Tomatoes which, originally from America, have found in Parma an ideal environment for cultivation and processing.
+Thus, the plan to create a network of musums strategically located throughout the territory was born whose mission is to narrate the ‘story’ of Parmigiano Reggiano cheese, of typical cold cuts – Prosciutto, Culatello, Salame, Spalla, Coppa – and of tomato, originally from the American continent, that has found the ideal environment for cultivation and processing in Parma.

-The Food Museums thus form a natural complement to the Food and Wine Trails launched by the Provincial Administration and further enrich areas with important historical and artistic features: the Museum of Parmigiano Reggiano cheese is housed in the historical XIX century cheese plant next to the grounds of the fortified Castle of the Meli-Lupi family, in an area rich in castles and associations with Maestro Giuseppe Verdi.
+Thus, the Food Museums offer a natural complement to the Food and Wine Trails launched by the Provincial Administration and further enrich areas with important historical and artistic features: the Museum of Parmigiano Reggiano cheese is hosted in the historical XIX century dairy factory located next to the grounds of the fortified Castle of the Meli-Lupi family and Maestro Giuseppe Verdi memoirs.